dat-adi/dat-adi/README.md

 ## What I'm currently working on

-I'm currently exploring the MERN stack and attempting to build projects on it, while subsequently delving into Networking and Operating Systems.
+I'm currently studying concepts on Software-Defined Networks, and fiddling around with controller development.\
+Aside from that, I love ricing my configuration on Arch too! :D

 ## What I spend my time on